mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 sleep, eat and shelter in place should consider using an advanced base.

-The TL10 version is pressurised and includes life- support for six occupants for one week (1,000 person- hours) and benefits from a collapsible emergency airlock.
+The TL10 version is pressurised and includes life-support for six occupants for one week (1,000 person-hours) and benefits from a collapsible emergency airlock.
 It adds protection against Vacuum, Trace, Very Thin and Exotic atmospheres and temperatures extremes from +/- 100°C. External power sources